shu-on/battery-supplychain-system/android/app/src/main/java/com/example/bcapp2/blockchain/note.md

-## Note : This blockchain code is not complete.
+## Note : Sorry, This blockchain code is not complete.